 Area displaying archaeological artifacts in Co Loa

 The gallery is a place to exhibit ancient artifacts excavated within the Co Loa relic grounds.
-Here, visitors will be able to see firsthand the map of Co Loa Citadel with 9 rampart rings, and many precious artifacts dating back thousands of years such as: Co Loa bronze arrows, Co Loa crossbow bolts, Lien Chau magic crossbows, Co Loa bronze drums, spear blades, bronze axes, bronze plowshare collection, mold collection Co Loa casting.
+Here, visitors will be able to see firsthand the map of Co Loa Citadel with 9 rampart rings, and many precious artifacts dating back thousands of years, such as: Co Loa bronze arrows, Co Loa crossbow bolts, Lien Chau magic crossbows, Co Loa bronze drums, spear blades, bronze axes, bronze plowshare collection, mold collection, and Co Loa casting.

 Enjoy specialties at Co Loa

-Mach Trang vermicelli products can not only be eaten directly with many other foods to create dishes such as fish sauce vermicelli, kebabs, tofu… but can also be used to stir-fry with celery.
+Mach Trang vermicelli products can be eaten directly with many other foods to create dishes such as fish sauce vermicelli, kebabs, and tofu, and can also be used to stir-fry with celery.
 Stir-fried vermicelli with celery has long become a traditional dish of Co Loa.

 Explore the Co Loa festival

-Co Loa Festival is solemnly held every year, from January 5th and 6th January (Lunar Calendar) to honor and commemorate the merits of King An Duong Vuong who founded the state of Au Lac and built the capital Co Loa.
-The festival atmosphere is solemn and respectful with many traditional rituals such as: offerings to the king, offerings to An Duong Vuong temple, palanquin procession around the semicircular lake through Co Loa communal house and My Chau shrine.
+Co Loa Festival is solemnly held every year, from January 5th and 6th January (Lunar Calendar) to honor and commemorate the merits of King An Duong Vuong, who founded the state of Au Lac and built the capital Co Loa.
+The festival atmosphere is solemn and respectful, with many traditional rituals such as offerings to the king, offerings to the An Duong Vuong temple, a palanquin procession around the semicircular lake through the Co Loa communal house, and the My Chau shrine.

-In addition, the festival also takes place many exciting activities with the participation and response of a large number of people and tourists such as: classical Vietnamese opera performances, water puppetry…and other traditional games: crossbow shooting, human chess, wrestling, cockfighting and clay pot smashing…
+In addition, the festival features many exciting activities, with the participation and response of a large number of people and tourists, such as classical Vietnamese opera performances, water puppetry, and other traditional games: crossbow shooting, human chess, wrestling, cockfighting, and clay pot smashing…

 Source: collected by An